 While touring their quaint log home–Teresa wants one–Thomas showed us the African trophies he and Donna had taken on their 2010 safari.
 You know one thing leads to another, and a year later, Thomas and I are on an airplane to Africa.
 Wild!

 Since Thomas had already been, it was an excellent opportunity to go with an old hand arranging hunting dates with the professional hunter (PH), clothes, flights, customs, cartridges, and a whole lot more.

-10 days was just perfect-plan
+Ten days was just a perfect-plan

-It took about two hours to the lodgings on in a new Toyota Land Cruiser.
+It took about two hours to the lodgings in a new Toyota Land Cruiser.
 The main road was under construction, so we went through a more residential area.
 A government shantytown was peculiar with the one-room shacks and hydro-solar water heaters atop nearly everyone.
 The garbage along the road exiting the Port Elizabeth area was everywhere, but the further from town we went, the cleaner the road and surrounding area.

 A couple of hours to the hunting lodge

 The charming old single-story farmhouse could have been in Wisconsin was our lodgings for our African hunt.

 After getting everything sorted out and having a light lunch, we went to find a warthog.
 As we drove down around the farm, the trackers, riding in the bed of the land cruiser, noticed some kudu cows but no shooters, and then a friendly warthog showed up on a distant hillside.